 Every state has its own laws pertaining to Driving Under the Influence.
-However, these laws differ between states and the effects upon your license may be complicated if you are an out-of-state driver arrested for suspicion of DUI/DWI.
-If you are licensed outside of Pennsylvania and have been arrested and ticketed for DUI in the state, it is vital that you retain a local DUI Defense Lawyer to handle your case and advise you how a Pennsylvania DUI will affect your out-of-state license.
+However, these laws vary between states, and the effects on your license may be complicated if you are an out-of-state driver arrested for suspicion of DUI.
+If you are licensed outside of Pennsylvania and have been arrested and ticketed for DUI in the state, it is crucial that you retain a local DUI Defense Lawyer to handle your case, and advise you how a Pennsylvania DUI will affect your out-of-state license.

 The Interstate Driver’s License Compact

 Forty-six states are members of the Interstate Driver’s License Compact (DLC).
 It is an agreement which is designed to maximize law enforcement efforts among the member states.
 The intent of the DLC is simply to ensure that a driver’s out-of-state offenses are recognized by their home state.
 Member states agree to uphold a number of provisions including:

 - Reporting of all traffic convictions and License Suspensions/revocations of out of state drivers to the home state licensing agency, as well as other appropriate information.